HuieL/SciQA/README.md

 ### Codes
 #### 1. Graph Retrieval:
 - [x] Hybrid embedding; (Zhihan)
-    > Sparse=TFIDF, Dense=OpenAI (sparse can be switched to bm25, I wrote the code for bm25 as well, just that bm25 only generates a score and needs a query as input)
+    > Sparse=TFIDF, Dense=OpenAI (sparse can be switched to bm25, I wrote the code for bm25 as well, just that bm25 only generates a score and needs a query as input).
 - [x] GNNs for retrieval; (Yuntong)
 - [ ] Projection layer; (Yuntong)